subsquid/docs/docs/subsquid-network/reference/evm-api.md

   transaction: boolean
 }
 ```
 A log will be included in the response if it matches all the requests.
-An empty array matches no logs; omitted or `null` request matches any log.
+An empty array matches no logs; omit all requests to match all logs.
 See [EVM logs](/sdk/reference/processors/evm-batch/logs) for a detailed description of data request fields.

 ### Transactions